Receiver of Wreck

 Reporting wreck or removing anything from a wreck

 Any wreck material found in local or UK territorial waters, or from outside the UK and brought within these waters, must by law be reported to the Receiver of Wreck, even if the finder is the owner.
-In Jersey, the Receiver of Wreck is the Harbour Master.
+In Jersey, the Receiver of Wreck is the Director of Customs and Excise.

 All wreck material discovered must be reported, however small or seemingly insignificant.